Training and Education

-I am a licensed clinical psychologist specializing in helping individuals and couples explore relationship issues and patterns and improve communication and connection.
+I am a licensed clinical psychologist providing individual and couples therapy to adults wishing to explore relationship issues and patterns and improve communication and connection.
 I have extensive experience treating adults dealing with a variety of issues including depression, anxiety, interpersonal problems, trauma, grief, sexual orientation and gender identity exploration, and major life transitions.

 Northwestern University, B.A., Psychology

-University of Texas Southwestern Medical Center Dallas, Ph.D., Clinical Psychology
+University of Texas Southwestern Medical Center at Dallas, Ph.D., Clinical Psychology